ISO Certification Meaning Explained for Business

 • Your organization implemented a documented management system

-• The system aligns with a specific ISO standard (e.g., ISO 9001, ISO 27001, ISO 14001)
+• The system aligns with a specific ISO standard (for example, ISO 9001 or ISO/IEC 27001)

-• An accredited third-party auditor verified compliance
+• An accredited third-party auditor verified conformity

 • Ongoing surveillance audits are required to maintain certification